alexdlaird/amazon-orders/README.md

 `amazon-orders` is an unofficial library that provides a Python API (and CLI) for Amazon order history.

 This package works by parsing data from Amazon's consumer-facing website.
-A periodic build validates functionality to ensure its stability, but as Amazon provides no official API to use, this package may break at any time.
-Pin the [minor version](https://semver.org/) with a wildcard (ex. `==4.0.*`, not `==4.0.8`)—or reinstall with the `--upgrade` (as shown below) often—to ensure you always get the latest stable release.

-This package only officially supports the English, `.com` version of Amazon.
+A periodic build validates functionality to ensure its stability, but as Amazon provides no official API to use, this package may break at any time (so check often to ensure you're on the latest version of the package).
+Only the English, `.com` version of Amazon is officially supported.

 ## Installation

-`amazon-orders` is available on [PyPI](https://pypi.org/project/amazon-orders/) and can be installed using `pip`:
+`amazon-orders` is available on [PyPI](https://pypi.org/project/amazon-orders/) and can be installed and/or upgraded using `pip`:

 ```sh
 pip install amazon-orders --upgrade
 ```

 That's it! `amazon-orders` is now available as a package to your Python projects and from the command line.

+If pinning, be sure to use a wildcard for the [minor version](https://semver.org/) (ex. `==4.0.*`, not `==4.0.8`) to ensure you always get the latest stable release.

 ## Basic Usage